missionpinball/mpf-docs/game_design/index.rst

 If you did not configure your hardware please do that first.
 You can go through the :doc:`tutorial </tutorial/index>` or have a look a the :doc:`mechs section </mechs/index>`.

+Video about how to structure your modes:

+.. youtube:: JLgeGBc03bM

+Video about :doc:`state machines </game_logic/logic_blocks/state_machines>`
+(often used to implement logic in your mode):

+.. youtube:: qakxTF1H57E

+Video about events in MPF:

+.. youtube:: G3UbVP8gFU0

 This section is about laying out your modes and actually designing your game logic.
 It is structured into the following subsections: